ericoporto/ags-manual-wiki/String.md

 Returns the character position of the match if it is, or -1 if it is not.

-This function is not case sensitive; ie. testing "test string" for "sTRiN" would match.
+This function is not case sensitive; i.e. testing "test string" for "sTRiN" would match.

 Example: